MendozaMellah/dsc-phase-1-project-v2-4/README.md

 ## Screenshots

+What are the popular genres in the box office?
 <img src= "Genres Vs Popularity.png">

+What are the highest rating movies with reference to studio?
 <img src= "Movies Vs Ratings per studio.png">

+What are the movies with high world-wide gross?
 <img src= "Movies Vs Worldwide gross.png">

+Does popularity affect the worldwide gross?
 <img src= "Popularity vs Worldwide gross.png">

+Does budget affect revenue?
 <img src= "Budget vs Revenue.png">

+Does rating affect revenue?
 <img src= "Ratings vs Revenue.png">

+Does the runtime minutes affect the movie popularity?
 <img src= "Popularity vs Runtime.png">